Peter Kropotkin: Early life (1842–1862)

-Siberia
+Career in Siberia (1862–early 1870s)

 For his tour of service, in 1862, he chose the Amur Cossacks in east Siberia, an undesirable post that would let him study the technical mathematics of artillery, travel, live in nature, and achieve financial independence from his father.
 He developed a firm worldview of compassion for the poor and contrasted the pride and dignity of the yeoman peasant farmers against the indignities of serfdom.
 He wrote approvingly of the cultivated Transbaikalia governor-general Boleslav Kukel, to whom Kropotkin reported.
 Kukel engaged Kropotkin in prison reform and city self-governance projects that the central government ultimately denied.
 The exiled poet and political prisoner Mikhail Larionovitch Mikhailov introduced Kropotkin to anarchism by recommending he read an essay by Pierre-Joseph Proudhon.
 Kropotkin's brother came to live with him in Irkutsk.

 After Kukel's ouster in early 1863, Kropotkin found solace in geographical work.
 He led a disguised reconnaissance expedition to find a direct route through Manchuria from Chita to Vladivostok the next year.
 He explored the East Siberian Mountains in the north the year after.
 The mountain measurements from his 1866 Olekminsk-Vitimsk expedition confirmed his Manchurian hypothesis that the Siberian area from the Ural Mountains to the Pacific Ocean was a plateau and not a plain.
 This discovery of the Patom and Vitim Plateaus won him a gold medal from the Russian Geographical Society and led to the commercialization of the Lena gold fields.
 A range of mountains in this region was later named for him.